 Click here to view a presentation on Kenwood Analog vs Digital Radios.

-The NXDN digital standard defines the signaling used in conventional operation.
-For this reason, any manufacturer must be compatible with each other.
-Audio is converted to digital using the AMBE+2 vocoder (designed by Digital Voice Systems, Inc.) that has become an industry standard for two-way radio and other telecommunication fields.
-Embedded in the data stream of audio components are some extra data bits which are used for the RAN code (radio access number) in NXDN which allows one fleet of radios to distinguish themselves from another fleet of radios, just like CTCSS (continuous tone coded subaudible squelch aka PL, DPL, Channel Guard, Quiet Chanel, Private Call etc.) in analog radios.
-Since the RAN code is part of the basic signaling, any conventional radio can talk to any other conventional radio since they all use the same signaling scheme.
-In a conventional environment, each talk group is typically on a different radio channel, however, it is possible to have multiple talk groups on the same channel using a different RAN code.
-The problem with this last scenario is that the talk groups will interfere with each other if their radio system coverage has significant overlap such as a large office building that has radios for security and maintenance.
-Whenever security talks, it interferes with maintenance use of the radio and vice versa, so typically the radios will have each talk group on a different radio channel so that the two talk groups do not interfere with each other.
-However, this requires one repeater for each radio channel if the building is using a repeater for radio coverage.
-If the coverage from one repeater is not good enough, then a 2nd repeater location may be used to extend coverage.
-However, in conventional radio, one must manually switch to the other tower site and all the talk group users must also switch their radio to the other repeater.
-This requires significant user training or there will be significant communication issues.
+The NXDN digital standard defines the signaling used in conventional operation, which ensures interoperability among manufacturers.
+Audio is converted to digital format using the AMBE+2 vocoder, developed by Digital Voice Systems, Inc. This vocoder has become an industry standard for two-way radio and other telecommunications applications.
+Within the digital audio data stream are additional data bits used for the RAN code, or radio access number.
+In NXDN systems, the RAN code allows one fleet of radios to distinguish itself from another, much like CTCSS (continuous tone coded subaudible squelch) does in analog radio systems.
+CTCSS is also known by various trade names and terms, including PL, DPL, Channel Guard, Quiet Channel, and Private Call.
+Because the RAN code is part of the basic signaling structure, any conventional NXDN radio can communicate with any other conventional NXDN radio, provided they use the same signaling scheme.
+In a conventional system, each talk group is typically assigned to a separate radio channel.
+However, it is also possible to place multiple talk groups on the same channel by assigning each one a different RAN code.
+The drawback to using multiple talk groups on the same channel is potential interference when radio coverage significantly overlaps.
+For example, in a large office building with separate radio fleets for security and maintenance, transmissions from the security team may interfere with maintenance communications, and vice versa.
+For this reason, each talk group is usually assigned a separate radio channel to prevent interference.
+If the building uses repeaters to provide radio coverage, assigning each talk group to a separate channel requires one repeater per channel.
+If a single repeater does not provide adequate coverage, a second repeater site may be added to extend the system’s reach.
+However, in a conventional radio system, users must manually switch to the alternate repeater site, and all members of the talk group must do the same.
+This requires substantial user training; otherwise, significant communication problems can occur.

 Just like analog radio, there are many different types of radio systems that are designed to accomplish different purposes.
 Let’s take a short time to discuss the different types of conventional radio systems: